-Shooting suspect at video-game event at Florida mall killed at least 2 people and is believed to be from Baltimore, authorities say
+Shooting suspect at Fla. video-game event killed at least 2 people before taking his own life.
+He’s believed to be from Baltimore.

-At least three people are dead and 11 are injured after a gunman opened fire Sunday afternoon during a video game tournament in Florida that drew professional players from around the world.
+At least three people were dead and 11 injured after a gunman opened fire Sunday afternoon during a video game tournament in Florida that drew professional players from around the world.

 The gunman, who police said killed himself, is among the dead.